dunglas/mercure/docs/hub/install.md

-# Install
+# Install the Mercure.rocks hub

 ## Managed and HA Versions

-[Managed and High Availability versions of Mercure](https://mercure.rocks/pricing) are available, give them a try!
+[Managed and High Availability versions of Mercure.rocks](https://mercure.rocks/pricing) are available, give them a try!

 ## Prebuilt Binary